Evolution of human intelligence: Overview

-Using evolutionary simulation the researchers were able to confirm the existence of hypothesised relationships.
+Using evolutionary simulation, the researchers were able to confirm the existence of hypothesised relationships.
 Results concerning the cultural intelligence hypothesis model showed that larger brains can store more information and adaptive knowledge, thus supporting larger groups.
 This abundance of adaptive knowledge can then be used for frequent social learning opportunities.

 Further empirical evidence

 As previously mentioned, social learning is the foundation of the cultural intelligence hypothesis and can be described simplistically as learning from others.
 It involves behaviours such as imitation, observational learning, influences from family and friends and explicit teaching from others.
-What sets humans apart from other species is that, due to our emphasis on culturally acquired information, we have evolved to already possess significant social learning abilities from infancy.
+What sets humans apart from other species is that, due to our emphasis on culturally acquired information, humans have evolved to already possess significant social learning abilities from infancy.
 Neurological studies on nine month old infants were conducted by researchers in 2012 to demonstrate this phenomenon.
 The study involved infants observing a caregiver making a sound with a rattle over a period of one week.
 The brains of the infants were monitored throughout the study.
-Researchers found that the infants were able to activate neural pathways associated with making a sound with the rattle without actually doing the action themselves.
-Here we can see human social learning in action- infants were able to understand the effects of a particular action simply by observing the performance of the action by someone else.
+Researchers found that the infants were able to activate neural pathways associated with making a sound with the rattle without actually doing the action themselves, showing human social learning in action- infants were able to understand the effects of a particular action simply by observing the performance of the action by someone else.
 Not only does this study demonstrate the neural mechanisms of social learning, but it also demonstrates our inherent ability to acquire cultural skills from those around us from the very start of our lives- it therefore shows strong support for the cultural intelligent hypothesis.

 Various studies have been conducted to show the cultural intelligence hypothesis in action on a wider scale.
 One particular study in 2016 investigated two orangutan species, including the more social Sumatran species and the less sociable Bornean species.
 The aim was to test the notion that species with a higher frequency of opportunities for social learning should evolve to be more intelligent.
 Results showed that the Sumatrans consistently performed better in cognitive tests compared to the less sociable Borneans.
 The Sumatrans also showed greater inhibition and more cautious behaviour within their habitat.
 This was one of the first studies to show evidence for the cultural intelligence hypothesis in a non human species- frequency of learning opportunities had gradually produced differences in cognitive abilities between the two species.